Meta tracking pixel

 The examiner question is simple: can you show where the number came from, who reviewed it, and what changed?
 That is why source-page citations matter so much.
 They turn the spread from a claimed output into a defensible one.

-The OCC's Bulletin 2025-26 underscores that community banks have flexibility to tailor model risk management to the complexity and extent of model use.
+The OCC's Bulletin 2025-26 makes clear that community banks have flexibility to tailor model risk management to the complexity and extent of model use.
 That does not remove the governance burden.
 It means the governance should fit the workflow.
 For AI financial spreading software, the basics are clear: visible source support, human override authority, documented change history, and a clean path from source document to memo.

 If you want the broader governance framework, the AI-assisted underwriting playbook lays out the decision-authority and examiner-readiness controls that sit around the spreading workflow.